- Go to the discussion notes for this course

 - John J. Collins, Bernard McGinn, and Stephen J. Stein, eds., The Encyclopedia of Apocalypticism (3 vols.
 New York: Continuum, 2000).

-Presentation / research paper topics on an apocalyptic leader or movement in subsequent history
+Presentation topics (coinciding with your research paper topic) on an apocalyptic leader or movement in subsequent history

 - Münster (NOTE SPELLING) as the New Jerusalem (16th century)